gbitzes/QuarkDB/docs/AUTHENTICATION.md

 otherwise they won't be able to communicate.

-* __redis.password_file__: An alternative to the above, except the password is read from the specified file.
+* __redis.password_file__: An alternative to the above, except the password is read from the specified file -- permissions must be `400` (`r-----`).
 Note that, any whitespace at the end of the password file contents is completely ignored, including the ending new-line, if any.

   This means, the three following password files will, in fact, give identical
   passwords: